Biologically-Driven, Non-Surgical Options for Knee Joint Wear: Where ChondroFiller Fits

 Introduction

-There is growing interest in non-surgical ways to manage knee osteoarthritis and joint wear, as many people prefer to avoid the risks and downtime of surgery.
-Knee cartilage has a limited natural capacity to heal.
-In this article we compare non-surgical options and explain where the ChondroFiller injection may fit, with care provided by Professor Paul Lee at the London Cartilage Clinic.
+There is growing interest in non-surgical ways to manage knee osteoarthritis and joint wear, as many people prefer to avoid the risks and recovery time associated with surgery.
+Knee cartilage has a limited natural capacity to heal, and a range of non-surgical options — from physiotherapy and lifestyle measures to biological injections — can help manage symptoms and support the joint.
+This article compares those options and explains where the ChondroFiller injection may fit, with care provided by Professor Paul Lee at the London Cartilage Clinic.

 Why the Knee Is Vulnerable to Wear